aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

     export AWS_ACCESS_KEY_ID=XXXXXXXXXXXXXXXXXXXX
     export AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
     ```
-2. After cloning this github repo, navigate to the `machine-learning/lambda-v2/` folder to run the python script `create_components.py` which takes in the following arguments
+2. After cloning this GitHub repo, navigate to the `machine-learning/lambda-v2/` folder to run the python script `create_components.py` which takes in the following arguments

-        -r or --region : Region where you want to create and use the greengrass components (Default: us-east-1).
+        -r or --region : Region where you want to create and use the greengrass components (Example: us-east-1).
         -b or --bucket : (Required) Name of the bucket which is used to store the component artifacts.
         -i or --inferenceType : Type of the inference.
 Values: ImageClassification / ObjectDetection.
 Creates both inference and model components of that inference type.
         -c or --componentName : Name of the component to create.
 This will create only one component at a time.